teijuan/teijuan.github.io/_posts/2023-02-14-bunny-year-promo.md

----
-layout: post
-title: "🐰 Mega Promo for Year of the Bunny (2023)"
-categories: promo
----
 I hadn't time for prepare a Valentine's Day promo or YCH, but I though of an interesting offer related to chinese's new year.

 Now every commission including **bunnies, rabbits or hares**, from a simple sktc to a full piece will be **50% OFF!**